minaR0404/kaggle-learning-equality-curriculum-recommendations/README.md

 The F2 score is
 - 0.476 CV

-## Inference
+## Step4: Inference
-Use the threshold got when reranking in stage 2 to make inferences on the test data.
+Use the threshold got when reranking in step3 to make inferences on the test data.
 There is a difference of about 0.3 between CV and LB.
 However, since everyone's scores increased by 0.3 to 0.4, it means that the remaining 70% of the test data was predicted well.